rjsf-team/react-jsonschema-form/README.md

  - `definitions`: The root schema [definitions](#schema-definitions-and-references), if any.

 The registry is passed down the component tree, so you can access it from your custom field and `SchemaField` components.

+#### The `context` object

+You can provide a `context` object to the Form, which is passed down to all fields and widgets.
+Useful for implementing context aware fields and widgets.

 ### Custom SchemaField